AxonIQ/axon-server-se/axonserver/README.txt

 * Improved QueryService logging
 * Added preserve event store option to delete context CLI command
 * Fixed stream completed by the server in case of inactivity
-* Hidden upload license panel in SE
+* Hide upload license panel in SE
+* Reduced number of open index files
+* Fix for GetTokenAt operation

 Release Notes for version 4.4.3
 -------------------------------